Raw Donuts With Coconut Cream Glaze

 Notes

-Keep any leftover doughnuts in the freezer.
+Keep any leftover donuts in the freezer.
 When ready to enjoy, remove them and let sit at room temperature for about 5 minutes.

-*I always think it wise to soak an extra date or two just in case you need to add one in so the mixture sticks together more easily.
+*Soak an extra date or two just in case you need to add one in so the mixture sticks together more easily.
+It’s a great snack if you don’t need it.

 ** If using a hardened coconut cream – Break up the lumps with the beaters first then start beating on medium speed.
 Slowly drizzle in the maple syrup and keep beating until silky smooth and thick.
 You may need to stop on occasion and break up any remaining lumps.
 If you’re using a Thermomix – Place the coconut cream into the Thermomix and give it a whizz on speed 5 for 2-3 seconds to break it up.
 Scrape down the sides, insert the butterfly attachment, add 1 Tbsp of maple syrup and mix on speed 4 for 2 minutes.
 Scrape down the sides again and give it another mix on speed 4 for 1 minute.
 You should now have a silky, thick coconut cream to dip your doughnuts into.
 If not, you may need to keep scraping down the sides and blending another one or two times.
 Be persistent, it will always come together!